-- The situation will be assessed to see if this requires police action at this time.
-If police are deemed necessary they should be given access to the area, the victim and the perpetrator.
+- The police will be called.
+If police are deemed necessary, they should be given access to the area, the victim and the perpetrator.

 - You will need to be mindful of time and anything outstanding about the incident as the First responder is the one who will have most pertinent information about the incident for investigations.

 - M. Crawford or her designee will report to the agency to monitor situation.

 - Be aware that PREA covers sexual abuse and sexual harassment in correctional institutions and community corrections settings.
 In many forms and that includes staff on Inmate and Inmate on Inmate, END the SILENCE pamphlet gives more examples.